 You get three 22″ Hyper Flite arrows included in the package, along with the fantastic illuminated scope, a rope cocking sled, and lube wax.
 It’s an exceptional crossbow and one you’ll love using if you’re able to handle its power.

-What are the flaws?
-As with the previous model, this is a lot heavier than many other models that we’ve looked at.
+What could be better: As with the previous model, this is a lot heavier than many other models that we’ve looked at.
 It’s good to try and have a comparison before you buy to see if you can handle the weight.

 More features: nock sensor, anti-dry fire trigger system, finger guards, 1.5-5×32 illuminated scope, rope cocking device, side mount quiver, two 22″ Headhunter arrows, lube wax